 A maximum combined number of three (four for computer or software engineering) 2000- 3000- or 4000-level CSE courses are permitted in any given fall or winter term, subject to prerequisites being met.
-In the summer term students are not permitted to take more than two CSE courses.
+In the summer term students are not permitted to take more than a maximum of two CSE courses.